-Existing state policies and practices incentivize the segregation of students with disabilities into separate classes even when students are capable of performing at grade level.
-This bill creates a disincentive for districts that unreasonably segregate special education students by adding the federal inclusion indicator to the state accountability dashboard.
-It would also incentivize districts to provide general education teachers with training and professional development on teaching strategies for the most common disabilities such as ADHD, dyslexia, dyscalculia, and autism.
+Existing state policies and practices encourage the segregation of students with disabilities into separate classes even when students would benefit from inclusive education with their peers.
+By adding an existing federal inclusion indicator (5a) to the accountability dashboard, this bill would promote planning such that additional inclusive options could be available to students with disabilities.
+It would also align resources for training such that general education teachers could receive training and professional development on teaching strategies for the most common disabilities such as ADHD, dyslexia, dyscalculia, and autism.